luxonis/luxonis-train/README.md

 ## Tuning

-To improve training performance you can use `Tuner` for hyperparameter optimization.
+You can use `Tuner` for hyperparameter optimization to increase the model's performance.
+The tuning is powered by [`Optuna`](https://optuna.org/).
 To use tuning, you have to specify [tuner](https://github.com/luxonis/luxonis-train/blob/main/configs/README.md#tuner) section in the config file.

-To start the tuning, run
+Start the tuning process by running:

 ```bash
 luxonis_train tune --config config.yaml